 Environment vs. Phenotype per individual (fitted reaction norms + individual’s dataset)

+Point:

+XXXXX

-Point: Again, we performed linear regression approach in a mixed model framework, but in this case we generated multiple regression lines (by defining different intercepts and slopes) for each individual in a single model to describe the individual-specific effect of an explanatory variable.
+Again, we performed linear regression approach in a mixed model framework, but in this case we generated multiple regression lines (by defining different intercepts and slopes) for each individual in a single model to describe the individual-specific effect of an explanatory variable.
 Individual-specific responses to changes that occur along an environmental gradient form “reaction norms”.
 These reaction norms, if the environmental gradient is centered around zero, can be characterized by their intercept that describes individual mean expression values, and by their slope that expresses the plasticity of traits within individuals.
 Statistically, one can evaluate whether the random-intercept or the random-slope model fits the data at hand better.
 However, the consideration of differences in how individuals respond to environmental fluctuations may be straightforward on a biological basis.
 This model simultaneously accommodates tests for individual personality differences (i.e. the calculation of repeatability makes sense) as well as tests for individual by environment interaction.

 Statistical model:

-yhi=Ii+(βsk+Sski)xskhi+ehi

-VP=VI+Vsk+VS+Ve

-Step 2: Intercept-slope covariance?
+yhi=Ii+(β1+Si)x1hi+ehi

+VP=VI+Vβx+VS+VR

+Step 2: The effect of the number of individuals on bias in Vsx and power to detect Vsx

+Step 3: The effect of the number of repeats on bias in Vsx and power to detect Vsx

-Step 3: Significance testing and sample size?
+Step 3: Sample size and precision